|Alma Mater:||Idaho State|

-The 2013-14 season marks the third for Joe Silvers as a member of UND's track and field coaching staff.
+The 2015-16 season marks the fifth for Joe Silvers as a member of UND's track and field coaching staff.
 Silvers coaches the men's and women's multi and jumping events.

-One of Silvers' sprinters, freshman D'Monte Farley, qualified for both the NCAA West Regional and the USA Junior Track and Field Championship, while earning USATF All-America honors.
+Farley qualified for both the NCAA West Regional and the USA Junior Track and Field Championship in the triple jump while earning USATF All-America honors.
 In the classroom, Farley was named a USTFCCCA Academic All-American.

 Those individual titles were among the 13 GWC All-Conference performances by Silvers' student-athletes in 2011-12.